GarethOates/az-arch-master-class/PaaS/01. Event-driven/README.md

 	- In the Azure portal, View the Azure Function App which you created.

-3. Create a Logic App
+3. Create a Logic App.
+Follow the below steps:

 	- In the Azure portal, search for **Logic App**.
 Click on it.